 Petitions are Tabled Papers and are published on the website along with the Ministers' answers.

-Petitions containing 10,000 or more signatures are discussed in the Legislative Assembly on sitting Thursdays at 4.30 pm.
-Dates for specific 10,000 signature petition discussions are published on the Parliament's website and in the Business Paper.
+Petitions of more than 10,000 signatures (or 20,000 for ePetitions) have a 'take note debate' in the Legislative Assembly on dates published on the Parliament's website and in the Business Paper.